cmohge1/lrbs-digital-scholarly-editing/day_3_plan.md

 Dr Johnson's maxim: to correct what is corrupt, and clarify what is obscure.

 William Empson: a great thinker about notes.
 See Empson's Introduction to the Notes to his *Collected Poems* (in the annotation handout).
-See also [Empson on annotation](/readings/empson-obscurity-and-annotation.pdf).
+See also [Empson on obscurity and annotation](/readings/empson-obscurity-and-annotation.pdf).

 #### Exercise: